programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 ### Missing Data
 As stated previously, this dataset contains entries both completed as well as ones currently in progress.
 This means that there are records in our dataset that contain missing information.
 Cells where no information, including whitespace, is present is known as a `null value`.

 It is useful to see which columns in your dataset contain null values.
+The function `df.isnull()` identifies null values cell by cell in your dataset, and, if run, will return your dataset populated by Booleans, with True meaning the cell is a null.
+While this might be interesting to view, a table populated entirely by True/False values is difficult to read and hard to interpret.
+By adding `.sum()` to the end of the function, Python will return an overview, the names of each column header alongside the total number of times a cell is marked True in each column.
+Therefore, by inputting the code

 ```
 print(df.isnull().sum())
 ```

-The results shown from this code, below, indicate that only 5 columns of our dataset are null-free: id, location, status, page_count, and dish_count.
-The other columns contain as few nulls as 586 or as many as the entire column.
+into your Python file and then running it, a report of column headers and the amount of nulls per column are returned, below.

 ```
 id                          0